-The United Nations Office for Disaster Risk Reduction (UNISDR)
+United Nations Office for Disaster Risk Reduction (UNISDR)

-The United Nations Office for Disaster Risk Reduction (UNISDR) and the WCCD have established a formal collaboration to support the development of globally-standardized indicators for city resilience.
+To pursue this opportunity, UNISDR and the WCCD established a formal collaboration (Statement of Cooperation) to support the development of globally-standardized indicators for city resilience.
 The collaboration was announced at the Third UN World Conference on Disaster Risk Reduction in Sendai Japan in March 2015.